-- o Violations of Section 504 of the Rehabilitation Act - o Claims of child abuse or neglect - Matters under the sole authority of the school district, such as employment of a teacher, assignment of teachers, or student assignments
+- Violations of Section 504 of the Rehabilitation Act - Claims of student abuse or neglect - Matters under the sole authority of the school district, such as employment of a teacher, assignment of teachers, or student assignments.

-Formal written complaints must be resolved within 60 calendar days in most cases.
+Formal written complaints must be resolved within 60 calendar days, in most cases.

-• Due Process Hearings: This can be requested when you have concerns about your child's program, placement, evaluation, or the provision of a Free Appropriate Public Education (FAPE).
+• Due Process Hearings: This can be requested when a parent has concerns about their student's program, placement, evaluation, or the provision of a Free Appropriate Public Education (FAPE).
 It must be requested in writing and be filed within three (3) years of the date the parent or district knew (or should have known) about the issue.
 There are certain exceptions to this rule which relate to omissions or misrepresentations by the school district.
 After a request for a hearing is filed, parents and the school district must have a resolution meeting unless waived.
 This provides the district the opportunity to resolve the dispute which led to the request for the hearing.
 The resolution meeting must be held within fifteen (15) days of the district receiving notice of the due process hearing.

 During the hearing process, "stay put" will be in place.
-This means your child will remain in his/her current placement until the hearing process and appeals are completed.
-The only exceptions to "stay put" are if your child is transitioning from the Kentucky Early Intervention System (First Steps), or you are appealing the placement of your child in an interim alternative setting.
-You will likely need an attorney if you choose to go to a due process hearing.
+This means the student will remain in his/her current placement until the hearing process and appeals are completed.
+The only exceptions to "stay put" are if the student is transitioning from the Kentucky Early Intervention System (First Steps), or the parent is appealing the placement of their student in an interim alternative setting.
+Parents will likely need an attorney if they choose to go to a due process hearing.
+The local school district is responsible for maintaining a list of low cost legal aid that parents may wish to consult.
+The attorneys and/or legal aid agencies included on this list must have no contractual or business agreement with the local school district, therefore represent no conflict of interest.

 The Kentucky Department of Education will assign a hearing officer to preside over the process.
 The hearing officer will be impartial and will not take sides.
-The hearing officer cannot work for any agency responsible for educating or caring for your child and cannot have any personal or professional interest that could create a conflict in making a fair decision.
+The hearing officer cannot work for any agency responsible for educating or caring for the student and cannot have any personal or professional interest that could create a conflict in making a fair decision.
 The hearing will proceed much like a court case, with witnesses, testimony and information presented by both sides (parents and school district).
 The hearing officer will make a decision and provide it to both sides in writing.
-The entire hearing process must be completed within 45 days from the time your request for a hearing is received by the Kentucky Department of Education unless a continuance is granted.
-After the administration's appeal the decision may be appealed to court.
-If the parent prevails, attorney fees may be available.
+The entire hearing process must be completed within 45 days from the time the request for a hearing is received by the Kentucky Department of Education unless a continuance is granted.

-The decision of the hearing officer is final unless you or the school district appeal the decision to the Exceptional Children Appeals Board.
-More details regarding the hearing process can be found in the Procedural Safeguard Notice.

-The following should be included in your request for a due process hearing:
+The decision of the hearing officer is final unless the parent or the school district appeal the decision to the Exceptional Children Appeals Board.
+The decision by the Exceptional Children Appeals Board can be appealed to court.
+If the parents prevail, attorney fees may be available.
+(More details regarding the hearing process can be found in the Procedural Safeguard Notice.)
+The following should be included in a request for a due process hearing:

-- Your child's name and address
+- The student's name and address

-- o Name of your child's school
+- Name of the student's school

-- \circ A description of the problem
+- A description of the problem

-- o Facts about the problem
+- Facts about the problem

-- o A proposed solution to the problem
+- A proposed solution to the problem